 Would you like to eliminate bags of fat and sagging skin from around your eyes?
-Blepharoplasty or eyelid surgery performed by Dr. Lisa Bootstaylor at Atlanta APC Plastic Surgery in Georgia can improve these conditions and rejuvenate your upper face.
-Our practice caters to residents of Buckhead, Atlanta, Marietta, Sandy Springs, and neighboring communities in Georgia.
+Blepharoplasty or eyelid surgery performed by Dr. Lisa Bootstaylor at Body Esthetics in Georgia can improve these conditions and rejuvenate your upper face.
+Our practice caters to residents in the metro Atlanta area and surrounding communities in Georgia.

 What is eyelid surgery?

 Eyelid surgery is a procedure to remove fat, along with excess skin and muscle from the upper and lower eyelids.
 Eyelid surgery can correct drooping upper lids and puffy bags below your eyes – features that make you look older and more tired than you feel, and may even interfere with your vision.

 How can Blepharoplasty make me look younger?

 Eyelid surgery rejuvenates your appearance by trimming away sagging skin that may hang from the upper and lower eyelids, and fatty deposits that cause bags under the eyes.
 The procedure helps to achieve a more toned and youthful appearance in the upper face.